websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/page-configuration-ui-reference.md

 ### Page Layout

 For basic *Widget Pages*, you can select a layout template that defines droppable rows and columns for widgets.
-If you create a widget page using a global template (e.g., blog, wiki, search), you can determine whether the page *Inherits Changes* made to the global template.
+If you create a Widget Page using a global template (e.g., blog, wiki, search), you can determine whether the page *Inherits Changes* made to the global template.

 ![Figure 5: Select a layout template that defines droppable rows and columns for widgets.](./page-configuration-ui-reference/images/05.png)